Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions: Background

 \section{Background}

 As stated in the \emph{Letter}, we consider the neutral current interactions of neutrinos produced in the atmosphere as the main background.
-To be consistent with DUNE analyses, we fix the absolute rate of interactions from atmospheric neutrinos according to the estimation by DUNE reported in~\cite{Svoboda_2019}, which was obtained with the reference Bartol flux~\cite{PhysRevD.70.023006} at the MINOS location in Soudan.
+The absolute rate of interactions from atmospheric neutrinos is calculated integrating the neutrino cross sections with argon with the atmospheric neutrino fluxes using Bartol model~\cite{PhysRevD.70.023006} at the MINOS location in Soudan, as in~\cite{DUNETDRvol2} p.~6-193.
 The simulation of the background processes is performed using the \LArSoft toolkit~\cite{Snider:2017wjd} interfaced with \GENIE, including generation of $\nu_{\mu}$, $\bar{\nu}_{\mu}$, $\nu_{e}$ and $\bar{\nu}_{e}$ distributed according to the reference Bartol flux.
 Additional corrections to account for a larger energy spectrum and for neutrino flavor oscillations are described below.

-As with the signal, each generated neutrino interaction is assigned a direction toward the Sun randomly extracted from the unbiased distribution of the Sun position with respect to the DUNE detector.
+As with the signal, each generated neutrino interaction is assigned a direction toward the Sun randomly extracted from the unbiased distribution of the Sun position with respect to the DUNE far detector.
 This direction is solely used to estimate the angle $\cos \theta$ used as an observable in this study.